Overview

 Since 2009, our Center for Community Leadership (CCL) has trained and supported over 300 organizers to tackle the city’s most pressing issues, neighborhood by neighborhood.

-On July 1st, we will honor the achievements of this year’s Center for Community Leadership graduates, reflect on CCL’s impact, and recognize the continued solidarity that fuels our movement.
+We honored the achievements of this year’s Center for Community Leadership graduates, reflected on CCL’s impact, and recognized the continued solidarity that fuels our movement.

 Event Details